Ynn/selfstar/intro-runtime.md

 OSGi provides facilities to manage installed bundles.
 The {#runtime#} comes with the Apache Felix Web Console, a very handy tool to manage the bundles from your Web browser.

-Let's see how to get the list of bundles.
+Let's see how to get the list of bundles with this console.

 First, open a browser and go to <{#link_web_console#}/bundles>.
 You have then to provide a username and a password (admin and admin by default!).